Thank you for joining me for this 10-part series on Preparing Your Student With Dyslexia for College Success. To read the whole series, click here.

 Gmail: powerful email provider through Google

-Google Calendar: tasks schedules, daily agenda, alerts, sync to smart phone
+Google Calendar: tasks schedules, daily agenda, alerts, sync to smartphone

-Evernote: record, organize notes, folders
+Evernote: record and organize notes and folders

 Variety of Homework Apps: weekly schedules, keep track of assignments